dwarvesf/playground/go/extension-interface-pattern.md

 The `io.Reader` and `io.Writer` interfaces are simple but versatile interfaces that are widely used in Go.
 You can extend them to add features like compression, encryption, logging, or even buffering.

-#### Example: Adding Logging to an `io.Writer`
+**Example: adding logging to an `io.Writer`**

 Let’s say you want to add logging functionality to an `io.Writer`.
-You can use the Extension Interface Pattern to wrap an existing `io.Writer` and log any data written to it.
+You can use the extension interface pattern to wrap an existing `io.Writer` and log any data written to it.

 ```go
 type LoggingWriter struct {